General (scope, grounds for accelerated procedures, time limits)

 - The asylum seeker has given manifestly contradictory and incoherent or manifestly wrong or less likely statements that are contradictory to country of origin information.

 In any of the abovementioned cases, OFPRA can decide not to process a claim under accelerated procedure when this is deemed necessary, in particular when an asylum seeker originating from a country listed on the safe country of origin list calls upon serious grounds to believe that his or her country of origin might not be safe considering his or her particular situation.
 In addition, OFPRA may decide not to process under the accelerated procedure claims of vulnerable applicants.
-In 2018, OFPRA rechannelled 24 cases into the regular procedure out of a total of 37,759 cases processed in the accelerated procedure, as compared to 63 cases in 2017.
-On the other hand, OFPRA rechannelled 1,110 cases from to the regular to the accelerated procedure in 2018.
-Statistics on the year 2019 were not available at the time of writing.
+In 2019, OFPRA rechannelled 206 cases into the regular procedure out of a total of 40,677 cases processed in the accelerated procedure, compared to 24 cases out of 37,759 in 2018 and 63 cases in 2017.
+On the other hand, OFPRA rechannelled 1,384 cases from to the regular to the accelerated procedure in 2019, compared to 1,110 in 2018.
+Statistics on the year 2020 were not available at the time of writing.

 Similarly to the regular procedure, OFPRA is the determining authority competent for accelerated procedures.
 Its decisions should in theory be made within 15 calendar days.
 This period is reduced to 96 hours if the asylum seeker is held in administrative detention.
 There is no specific consequence if the Office does not comply with these time limits.
 In practice, some stakeholders assisting asylum seekers have reported that some of them under the accelerated procedure have waited more than 15 days before receiving the decision from OFPRA.

 The average time for the examination of first asylum requests in the accelerated procedure was 98 days in 2016, 84 in 2018 and 72 in 2019 (no data for 2017).